BookStackApp/website/content/blog/beta-release-v0-30-0.md

 On FireFox, or any browser when using the MarkDown editor, you can also drag the attachment card directly into your page content.
-Unfortunately chromium based browsers drag+drop handling, combined with the WYSIWYG edtitor's own event handling, proved too troublesome to implement this reliably for that environment.
+Unfortunately chromium based browser's drag+drop handling, combined with the WYSIWYG editor's own event handling, proved too troublesome to implement this reliably for that environment.

 ### API Update - Chapters

 Work continues on the API to bring us chapter endpoints in this release.
-As with the book endpoints, this includes API endpoints for exporting in the same formats we support via the standard UI.
+As we have for Books, this includes endpoints for exporting to the same formats that we support via the standard UI.

 ![BookStack API Chapters](/images/2020/09/api_chapters.png)